JAY KAES VISUALISES HOW DIGITAL REALITY DISTORTS HUMAN PERCEPTION -

-Jay Kaes is a Spanish artist based in London, whose murals and paintings have been showcased in over 20 countries.
+Jay Kaes (born 1985) is a Spanish artist based in London, whose murals and paintings have been showcased across five continents and in over 20 countries.
 His work has been featured by major media outlets including BBC News, The Independent, and Sky News, and has been written about in more than 10 languages.
-Kaes holds a Master’s degree in Fine Arts, awarded through a high-performance scholarship.
+Kaes holds a Master’s degree in Fine Arts, awarded through a scholarship.

-Considered by some as the creator of the "Glitch Pop" style, Jay blends photorealism, comic art, and technology to create visually striking pieces that challenge perceptions of reality.
+Considered by some as the creator of the "Glitch Pop" style, Jay blends photorealism, comic linework, and digital patterns to create pieces that challenge perceptions of reality.
 His art invites viewers to reflect on reality, encouraging them to embrace imperfections and differences as integral parts of the beauty of the world.

 Kaes has painted live at London Fashion Week, created artwork for the Fundación Banco Santander, and his pieces are held by international collectors.